stephenparkhum/genriFy/README.md

 # genriFy
 [LIVE DEMO](https://stephenparkhum.github.io/genriFy/)

 genriFy allows you to find the top artists in a specific genre on Spotify.
-This is

 ## Goal
 This app stemmed from personal interest in finding out who was the most played, and "most popular" artist within a particular genre on Spotify.